FleetCheck clarifies how many 15-hour days HGV drivers can legally drive in a week.

 How many 15-hour days can a HGV driver drive?

 The laws around how many hours someone can operate a heavy goods vehicle in a 24-hour period is very clear.

-An HGV driver must rest for a minimum of nine hours within a 24-hour period up to three times a week.
-Allowing them to work three 15-hour days in the same week.
+An HGV driver must rest for a minimum of nine hours within a 24-hour period up to three times a week, which allows them to work three 15-hour days in the same week.

 The maximum number of hours a HGV driver can work in any given week is 56 hours.

-This is worked out by driving for 9 hours on four days, and 10 hours for another two days.
+This is worked out by driving for nine hours on four days, and 10 hours for another two days.